logista/btsite/posting-guide.md

 ### other dribs and drabs

-`{: .center}` is a crappy way to on occasion center a small bit of text --- code, usually.
+`{: .code-snippet}` is a way to on occasion center a small bit of text --- code, usually.